blab/blotter/2017-03-09-avian-influenza-h7n9.md

 ### Nextstrain
-Thanks to the data sharing of the influenza research community through [GISAID](http://platform.gisaid.org), we have been able to analyze over 1200 HA and NA genes and make them available on [nextstrain](http://nextstrain.org/flu/H7N9/HA).
+[Nextstrain](http://nextstrain.org) now has the ability to display phylogenies and geographical data for both the [NA](http://nextstrain.org/flu/H7N9/HA) and [HA](http://nextstrain.org/flu/H7N9/NA) genes, drawn from over 1200 samples covering all five human epidemics of H7N9.
-It is our hope that making these data available to the community in this fashion will aid understanding of this epidemic as it unfolds.
+This analysis was possible thanks to the data sharing of the influenza research community through [GISAID](http://platform.gisaid.org).
+It is our hope that making these analyses available to the community will aid understanding of this epidemic as it unfolds.
 Please note that the analysis currently presented in nextstrain is preliminary and further research is required.